If your pet is a dog, go here

 An antibiotic called metronidazole (Flagyl) often helps cats that have IBD.
 Metronidazole does not only kill harmful bacteria and protozoa that might be compounding your pets problem.
 Even when harmful bacteria are not the apparent root cause of your pets problem, metronidazole is sometimes effective.
 We do not know why.
 Give it several weeks before judging its effect.
 It will cause some cats to vomit or lose appetite, in which case the dose should be reduced.
 If the medicine is not in a capsule, expect your cat to drool and hate you.

 The biggest barrier to using this medication in cats is its horrible taste.
 You can get around this by having a compounding pharmacy put the drug into capsules.
 Not the slightest amount of powder must be on the surface of the capsule.
 There is a non-bitter form, metronidazole benzoate, but long-term use of benzoate products in cats may not be a good idea.
 Some compounding pharmacies sell metronidazole in a transdermal gel form.
 There are mixed feeling as to whether enough drug gets into the cat's system that way.
+The only way to know is to give it a try and note the outcome.

 Another antibiotic, tylosin, sometimes helps control IBD when it is added to your pet's food.